image-rs/image/README.md

 Decoding support for additional image formats is provided by [`image-extras`](https://github.com/image-rs/image-extras), and the same plugin interface lets third-party crates act as format implementations for `image`.
-If the format you need to handle some other image format, check crates.io for crates that implement it.
+If you need to handle some other image format, check crates.io for crates that implement it.

 ## Feature Flags